zoeskan/MCB185/unit1-linux.md

 When you `gzip` or `gunzip` a file, the default behavior is to create a new file and destroy the old one.
 You have a file called `ecoli.gff` but the original file `ecoli.gff.gz` is gone.
-If you `gzip` the `ecoli.gff` file, it will become `ecoli.gff.gz`, destroying the uncompressed on in the process.
+If you `gzip` the `ecoli.gff` file, it will become `ecoli.gff.gz`, destroying the uncompressed one in the process.
 If you want to keep the original file, simply pass the `-k` parameter to `gzip` or `gunzip`.